A+

 Considering that the impacts of its business can change the social dynamics of a community, Copel bases its initiatives on the generation of shared value, respecting the expectations of its stakeholders and investing in new technologies to guarantee clean and accessible energy.

-Governance dimension
+Governance Dimension

 Copel understands that Corporate Governance is a differential applied to the company’s management, which provides more transparency, efficiency, minimizes strategic, operational and financial risks and contributes to the company’s longevity.